gsoft-inc/wl-domain-event-propagation/README.md

     public string Id { get; set; }
 }

-// Or if you want to use specify what schema should be used [DomainEvent("example", EventSchema.CloudEvent)] public class ExampleDomainEvent : IDomainEvent
+// Or if you want to specify what schema should be used [DomainEvent("example", EventSchema.CloudEvent)] public class ExampleDomainEvent : IDomainEvent
 {